0x4D44/mdkloc/readme.md

 ---

 Notes
-- Some legacy/templating languages are handled with practical heuristics (e.g., Algol COMMENT…; COBOL column 7; Fortran fixed/free forms).
+- Some legacy/templating languages are handled with practical heuristics (e.g., Algol COMMENT...; COBOL column 7; Fortran fixed/free forms).
 If you have dialect-specific files, open an issue with examples and we can refine the counters.
 - To compare with tokei, use the Code column in both tools and ensure you scan the same directory set and language filters.